crash1115/blind-roll-skills/README.md

 ## Partial Support
 These are modules that I've tested this module alongside, but don't actively work to maintain.
 If there are issues with these, you probably want to file a feature request issue rather than a bug report.
 - Mars 5e (as of 1.6.1, does not work with Dice So Nice, but works by itself)
-- Midi QOL (as of 0.8.14, works with or without Dice So Nice)
 - Minimal Rolling Enhancements (as of 2.0.0, works with or without Dice So Nice)

+## Bo Support
+These are modules that ABR does not work with, and that I have no intention of ensuring that it works with.
+- Midi QOL (as of 0.8.30ish)

 # Installation
 ## Using The Manifest URL